HYNEXA/MultiPlug/README.md

 # MultiPlug
-a PMMP with many Functions
+a PMMP API with many Functions

 ## Functions Planned